emberjs/rfcs/text/0625-helper-managers.md

 create the helper manager.
 It will be cached, and in subsequent lookups the cached helper manager will be used instead.

-Only one helper manager exists per helper factory, so many helpers will end up using the same instance of the helper manager.
+Only one helper manager exists per helper definition, so many helpers will end up using the same instance of the helper manager.
 As such, you should not store any state on the helper manager that is related to a single helper instance.

 Helper managers must fulfill the following interface (This example uses [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html)